Paradoxdotexe/vade-mecum/src/pages/docs/vestiges_of_mankind.md

 ### Class Abilities

 Scribes gain the _Study Artifacts_ Rest Activity to build up Artifact Points, or AP.
-They also gain the ability to comprehend artifacts from the old world using History instead of Comprehension.
+They also gain the ability to comprehend artifacts from the old world using History instead of Intellect.

 | Rest Activity       | Skill   | Success   | Stalemate | Failure   |
 | ------------------- | ------- | --------- | --------- | --------- |